 My typical day starts is usually something like this:

 6:15am – wake up, make coffee, and quickly scan emails or reading

 6:40am – wake kids up, get them ready for school

 7:30am – Workout (30 minutes at home – since it’s covid), Or I’m at EMS every WED.

 8:30am – Travel to Office

 9am – 6:30pm – Meetings.
-This involves a range of meetings from internal, to client and cross-collaboration project meetings across the globe that help move initiatives forward.
-We have many project teams sitting on different time zones, from China, to the UK, North America and Australia.
-So I do my best to fit them in this time zone.
+This involves internal meetings, client meetings and project meetings across the globe that help move initiatives forward.
+We have many different project teams sitting on different time zones, from China, to the UK, North America and Australia.
+So often I try to fit them in this time zone.

 6:30pm – Head home